yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 ## Summary and Notes
 - The five anchors show various deviations from the mean.
 However, Woodbury College (with three different groups over 1 SD away from the mean) shows the most deviation.
 - Pomona has the least diversity in terms of demographic shares, as Asian/Pacific, Black, Hispanic and "Alien" are all below respective averages while "Other" is above state average.
 - Small averages accompanied by large standard deviations indicate although some universities are trying to diversify their student bodies, others have significant progress to make.
+There is no established or righteous ethnic makeup but having under 4% Black population share does not indicate diversification.
 - It is important to note that inclusion of large public universities like UCLA and UC Berkeley may skew the data to a degree as their student body is significantly larger than small liberal arts universities.
--
+- Comparing California private vs public colleges could provide further information on how colleges are approaching diversity.